Timorese Popular Democratic Association: History

 When FRETILIN proclaimed East Timor's independence from Portugal on November 28, 1975, Indonesia reacted by reporting that Dom Guilherme Gonçalves and Alexandrino Borromeo of APODETI and other opposition politicians had signed the so-called Balibo Declaration, which called for East Timor's annexation to Indonesia.
 The declaration was drafted by Indonesian intelligence and signed in Bali, not Balibo.
 After Indonesia's invasion, a puppet government was established in mid-December 1976, consisting of APODETI and UDT leaders.
 Arnaldo dos Reis Araújo became the first governor of Timor Timur, as East Timor was called under Indonesian rule.
 He was followed by Dom Guilherme Gonçalves and, after an interlude by UDT member Mário Viegas Carrascalão, finally the last was José Abílio Osório Soares, brother of José Fernando Osório Soares and former mayor of Dili.

 After East Timor's independence, the party stressed that its goal had been to ensure East Timor's viability as an autonomous province of Indonesia and that APODETI was opposed to annexation by force.
 In a public statement at the CNRT Congress in August 2000, APODETI accepted the result of the 1999 East Timorese independence referendum, which had been in favor of independence, and added the appendix Pro-Referendum to its name.
 APODETI became a member of the CNRT and participated in the National Council.
-During the transition to independence, the party participated in the 2001 East Timorese parliamentary election where it received 0.6% of the popular vote and failed to gain a seat in the Constituent Assembly.
+During the transition to independence, the party participated in the 2001 East Timorese parliamentary election where it received 2,181 votes (0.6%) and failed to gain a seat in the Constituent Assembly.
 The party did not contest the 2007 East Timorese parliamentary election.
-According to internet sources, the party no longer exists.
+While some claimed the party no longer exists, on 27 May 2023, APODETI party administrators and members organized an event in South Jakarta to celebrate the 49-year anniversary of the founding of APODETI.
+They insisted that the party still exists and fight for East Timor integration with Indonesia, which needs to be adapted to the circumstances of the times, that is, through referendum and not armed struggle.